MEMBERS AND FRIENDS

 3. This is a project that requires the ability to do both light and heavy physical work.

-4. Please bring any of your own safety equipment such as respirators, masks, knee guards, gloves, coveralls, shoes, boots, hats and warm cloths.
+4. Please bring any of your own safety equipment such as safety glasses, respirators, masks, knee guards, gloves, coveralls, shoes, boots, hats and warm cloths.
 Optional: Hard hat.

 5. A liability release form from SPM will need to signed and handed into the staff before anyone can start working on their assigned tasks.

-6. Note: Tools such as paint scrapers, brushes, wiping rags, cleaners, and some respirator masks (Limited Quantity) will be provided.
-(Bring your own if you prefer).
+6. Please Note: Some tools will be provided.
+Such as, paint scrapers, brushes, wiping rags, cleaners, and some respirator masks (Limited Quantity).
+Please bring your own if you prefer a certain brand and are in good shape.

 To speed up the process, please click on the link button to print, read, agree, sign and bring with you to hand into the SPM Staff.

-This project is the 13th Annual.
-The last twelve years we put this Project together, we had a great turn out.
+This project is the 14th Annual.
+The last thirteen years we put this Project together, we had a great turn out.
 We broke a record of 100 volunteers in 2014.
-We have an average of 50 plus people typically volunteering for this event!
-The folks from the Superior's Public Museum's Board of Directors and the City of Superior WI were very appreciative with the efforts of all the organizations that helped make this project successful!
+We have an average of 50 plus people volunteering for this event every year!
+The folks from the Superior's Public Museum's Board of Directors and the City of Superior WI were very appreciative with the efforts of the organizations that helped make this project successful!
 Let’s try making this event another successful year!

 (The Task List Can Change at any time and up to the Day of the Project)